gbouras13/plassembler/README.md

 Unicycler v0.5.0 Installation Issues
 ------

 Plassembler works best with Unicycler v0.5.0.
 With Unicycler v0.4.8, Plassembler should still run without any issue and provide a satisfactory assembly, but you will be warned of this when you run plassembler.
-Plassembler will not work with any older version.
+Plassembler will not work with any older version of Unicycler.

 **Linux**